knowit/kompetansekartlegging-app/frontend/markdown/en/help.md

 # Registering new users

 It is not possible for administrators to register new users on this page.
-Users need to visit the page and click "Log in (Other Knowit companies)".
+Users need to visit the page and log in.
 After doing this, they will become visible in the "Edit administrators" and "Edit groupleaders" submenus in the "ADMIN" menu.

 # Role descriptions